3DCoded/Happy-Hare/Configuring-mmu_macro_vars.cfg.md

 `variable_retract` is the distance for retracts and un-retracts on pause.
 Important to note that this is NOT performed during a print or MMU error because Happy Hare will manage the retraction in that case.
 This is useful for regular pauses during a print or if the MMU is disabled.

 `variable_retract_speed` the speed of the above retraction movement.

 `variable_unretract_speed` is the speed Happy Hare will unretract.

+`variable_reset_ttg_on_cancel` similar to `reset_ttg` on print end, this tell Happy Hare whether to reset the tool to gate map at the end of the print.
+Typically, the tool to gate map is not changed unless you switch filament colors or change the endless spool settings.
+Leaving this one `False` will save you from having to redo the tool to gate map on every print.
+See [Gate Map](Tool-and-Gate-Maps#---gate-map) for explaination on how to map the gates.
+Usually `False`.

 `variable_user_pause_extension` is any command or code you want executed after a base pause.
 For instance, you may want to change the status of the printer LEDs through the Klipper Led Effect add on, in which case you'd have something like `variable_user_pause_extension: status_pause`